TheOriginalGeez/Cupid/README.md

 When inside this menu press TAB to back out of any config screens.
 If you click on an MCM menu and it does not appear back out of all the menus (wait for any messages to disappear) and try again.

-### THE MCM OPTIONS ARE CURRENTLY BEING REDONE AS OF August 26th 4:40AM PST.
+### THE MCM OPTIONS ARE CURRENTLY BEING REDONE AS OF August 26th 5:11AM PST.
 Check back in about an hour from when this message was posted.
 Sorry for the inconvenience.

 ## In-Game Instructions

 - Save the game to save your MCM settings.
 - Activate the Statue of Mara.
-- Scroll down and hit "I am the owner of the Luxury Suite."
+- Scroll down and choose whatever option you would like.
+(My preference is to choose the Arrived by Boat > Solitude option.
+You will be prompted to start LOTD once you spawn in.)
 - Turn behind you, walk up the steps and sleep in the bed.

 ### Setting Up Initial Inventory and Spells